taoqin-1995/Precoding_for_MIMO-OTFS/readme.md

-# Precoding_for_MIMO-OTFS：Capacity Analysis of Single-User MIMO-OTFS Systems
+# Capacity Analysis of Single-User MIMO-OTFS Systems

 This repo is the MATLAB simulation code for the paper "Capacity Analysis of Single-User MIMO-OTFS Systems".